 On Thanksgiving Day, families and friends typically gather for a large meal.
 Traditional dishes include baked or roasted turkey, stuffing, cranberry sauce, mashed potatoes, corn, and pumpkin pie.
 While most of these dishes were probably not served in the original Thanksgiving feast (for example, potatoes were unavailable and the Pilgrims had no oven to cook pies in), they are all native to the Americas or were introduced as new options to the Europeans when they arrived.

-A search for “thanksgiving” or “turkey” will result in many great images suitable for the holiday.
+A search for thanksgiving or turkey in the Artstor Digital Library will result in many great images suitable for the holiday.
 Some of the more notable collections include Native American Art and Culture (National Anthropological Archives, Smithsonian Institution), which provided the Plains Indian ledger drawing from the 19th century; The Metropolitan Museum of Art, which has a wonderful collection of American art that includes paintings, drawings, and sculpture related to Native Americans and early settlers; and the Peabody Museum of Archaeology and Ethnology (Harvard University), which features an interesting selection of Wampanoag crafts, including an eel trap.